MicrosoftDocs/bi-shared-docs/docs/analysis-services/ssas-overview.md

 [!INCLUDE[appliesto-sqlas-all](includes/appliesto-sqlas-all.md)]

 Analysis Services is an analytical data engine (VertiPaq) used in decision support and business analytics.
 It provides enterprise-grade semantic data models for business reports and client applications such as Power BI, Excel, Reporting Services reports, and other data visualization tools.

-Installed as an on-premises server instance, SQL Server Analysis Services supports tabular models at all compatibility levels (depending on version), multidimensional models, data mining, and Power Pivot for SharePoint.
+Installed as an on-premises or virtual machine server instance, SQL Server Analysis Services supports tabular models at all compatibility levels (depending on version), multidimensional models, data mining, and Power Pivot for SharePoint.

 ## SQL Server Analysis Services workflow